 Nick Holt, a former BCS conference defensive coordinator, head coach and a former national champion, serves as the defensive coordinator at WKU.
-Holt came to The Hill after most recently serving as the on-campus Recruiting Coordinator at Arkansas.
+Following the 2013 season, Holt added the title of Associate Head Coach under first year head coach Jeff Brohm.

-Before joining the Arkansas staff, Holt was the defensive coordinator at the University of Washington from 2009-11.
+Before spending one season at Arkansas, Holt was the defensive coordinator at the University of Washington from 2009-11.
 Before that he was defensive coordinator at the University of Southern California from 2006-08 and the head coach at Idaho from 2004-05.
 He worked with Coach Smith at Idaho from 1990-94, serving as the Vandals' defensive coordinator in 1994 and for three more seasons through 1997 before moving to Louisville to be Coach Smith's defensive line coach from 1998-2000.
 From 2001-03 he was the linebackers coach at USC and helped the Trojans win the 2003 national championship.

 His first season in charge of Washington's defense he saw dramatic statistical improvement across the board.
 The Huskies gave up 12 fewer points per game and allowed 62 fewer yards per game than they did in 2008.
 In 2010, Holt's defense played a key role in the Huskies' late-season run to the Holiday Bowl.
 Continued improvement culminated in the bowl game, where the Washington defense held Nebraska to just seven points in a 19-7 victory, the last in a season-ending, four-game win streak.
 A big part of that success was predicated on a pass defense that ended the year ranked No. 2 in the Pac-10.